Anthony96922/mpxgen/README.md

 For more information, see [EBU Technical Review: RadioText Plus](https://tech.ebu.ch/docs/techreview/trev_307-radiotext.pdf)

 ### RDS2 (experimental)
 Mpxgen has an untested implementation of RDS2.
-To enable, look for the `RDS = 0` in the Makefile and change the `0` to a `1`.
+To enable, look for the `RDS2 = 0` in the Makefile and change the `0` to a `1`.
 Then run `make clean && make` to rebuild with RDS2 capabilities.
-Feel free to improve it and and create pull requests.

 #### Credits
 Based on [PiFmAdv](https://github.com/miegl/PiFmAdv) which is based on [PiFmRds](https://github.com/ChristopheJacquet/PiFmRds)